-Cauliflower Poriyal recipe – How to make cauliflower poriyal.
-A simple and tasty cauliflower poriyal recipe which will get cooked in a jiffy with the flavorful Indian spices.
+Cauliflower Poriyal recipe with step by step photos and video is a simple and tasty cauliflower poriyal recipe which will get cooked in a jiffy with the flavorful Indian spices.

 The aloo gobi sabzi has to be one of the favorite for almost everyone with the combination of the two best veggies in one dish.

 What is cauliflower poriyal?

 The Cauliflower Poriyal recipe is a pretty simple stir-fry kind of dish which you can make with few spices and time.
 A simple tempering is prepared and the small cauliflower florets are added to it.
 It tastes best when cooked in it’s own steam.
 As this vegetable gets cooked pretty fast, there is no need to add any water to it.

 How to get rid of the worms in the cauliflower?

 The only thing you will have to be careful is to check for the worms present in the cauliflower.
 Just soak the cauliflower in cold water with 1/4 cup salt and 2 tbsp vinegar.
 Immerse the cauliflower fully for 30 minutes.
 You will notice the worms would have surfaced to the top of the water.

 There can be a high possibility of the unwanted guests present in the cauliflower if it is organic, but with the increasing use of the pesticides and insecticides, I hardly find any in the store bought cauliflowers these days.
 But if you get the worms, then you can follow the above procedure to remove them.